 The NPPF does not specify minimum density targets and considers that density levels should be set by local authorities to reflect local circumstances.
-Within North Somerset the target is a minimum of 40 dwellings per ha.
+Within North Somerset the target is a minimum target net density will be of 40 dwellings per ha within the developable area.
 However, this is an average and the appropriate density will vary depending on local circumstances.
-Within accessible locations such as town and local centres and transport hubs we will be looking for there will be a presumption in favour of higher densities as this can help increase vitality and viability in these areas, support public transport and provide different types of accommodation.
+Within accessible locations such as town and local centres and transport hubs there will be a presumption in favour of higher densities as this can help increase vitality and viability in these areas, support public transport and provide different types of accommodation.

 There may be instances where encouraging increased density may compromise the character of the surrounding area or be constrained by other factors.
 In areas of low density housing, for example, a new development may appear incongruous.
 In such circumstances the design approach will be to make effective use of the land subject to no adverse impact on the surrounding area or the living conditions of residents.
-In other areas, the ecological or heritage value of the site may be important and that In many locations there will be a range of factors such as ecological, green infrastructure or heritage considerations which will influence the proposed density.
+In many locations there will be a range of factors such as ecological, green infrastructure or heritage considerations which will influence the proposed density.